 Death has never been very far from me.
-I have lost many pets- my parents never sheltered me from what death was, and from an early age I knew grief, I knew loss and I had seen the bones of beloved pets.
+My parents never sheltered me from what death was, and from an early age I knew grief, I knew loss and I had seen the bones of beloved pets.

 When my Father died I started to learn more about necromancy and how to work with the dead.
-I was sn amateurvat best but with Anubis at my side I began to develop an ancestral practice.
+I was sn amateur at best but with Anubis at my side I began to develop an ancestral practice.

 This is when Hekate started baying in my dreams like a hound.
 I was often left terrified upon waking, cold sweats and racing heart, until I decided to invoke her and find out why she was being so persistent.